nilsboy/bin/README.md

 * [npm-readme](./npm-readme): Find and print README.md of node executable
 * [npm-set-global-modules-dir](./npm-set-global-modules-dir): Make npm use local dir for modules
 * [npm-set-proxy-from-environment](./npm-set-proxy-from-environment): Set proxy from environment
+* [npm-update-major](./npm-update-major): Update all modules to their newest versions - including major
 * [nvm-setup](./nvm-setup): Setup nvm (node version manager)
 * [once](./once): Print stdin once if it has changed since last time
 * [password-generate](./password-generate): Generate a list of random and secure passwords